hmcts/civil-sdt/README.md

 There is no need to remove postgres and java or similar core images.

+## Modules

+The application is structured as a multi-module project.
+The modules are:

+### domain

+Domain logic.

+### utils

+Utilitu logic.

 ### Other

 Hystrix offers much more than Circuit Breaker pattern implementation or command monitoring.